James Longstreet: Tennessee

 Burnside settled into entrenchments around the city, which Longstreet besieged.
 Longstreet learned that Bragg had been defeated at Chattanooga on November 25 and that Major General William Tecumseh Sherman's men were marching to relieve Burnside.
 He decided to risk a frontal attack on Union entrenchments before they arrived.
 On November 29, he sent his troops forward at the Battle of Fort Sanders.
 Union soldiers repulsed the attack, and Longstreet was forced to retreat.
 When Grant defeated Bragg, Longstreet was ordered to join forces with the Army of Tennessee in northern Georgia.
 He demurred and began to move back to Virginia, soon pursued by Sherman.
-Longstreet defeated federal troops in an engagement at Bean's Station on December 14.
+Longstreet engaged Federal troops at Bean's Station on December 14, after which the campaign effectively ended.
 The greatest effect of the campaign was to deprive Bragg of troops he sorely needed in Chattanooga.
 Longstreet's second independent command (after Suffolk) was a failure and his self-confidence was damaged.
 He reacted to the failure of the campaign by blaming others.
 He relieved Lafayette McLaws from command and requested the court-martial of Robertson and Law.
 He also submitted a letter of resignation to Adjutant General Samuel Cooper on December 30, 1863, but his request to be relieved was denied.
 Bragg was relieved from command and replaced by Joseph Johnston on December 27.

 Longstreet established winter quarters in Russellville and Morristown.
 He attempted to keep communications open with Lee's army in Virginia, but Federal cavalry Brigadier General William W. Averell's raids destroyed the railroads, isolating him and forcing him to rely only on Eastern Tennessee for supplies.
 Longstreet's corps suffered through a severe winter in Eastern Tennessee with inadequate shelter and provisions.
 More than half of the men were without shoes.
 Writing to Georgia's Quartermaster General Ira Roe Foster on January 24, 1864, Longstreet noted: "There are five Georgia Brigades in this Army ... all alike in excessive need of shoes, clothing of all kinds, and blankets.
 All that you can send will be thankfully received."

 In February 1864, the lines of communication were repaired.
 Once the weather warmed, Longstreet's men marched north to the Army of Northern Virginia at Gordonsville.